 When increasing the Java heap size, ensure your Monitoring Station resources can support the new setting.
-If the OS does not have the desired amount of memory available exclusively for Uptime Infrastructure Monitor, the Uptime Core service may become unstable and crash, despite starting up successfully.
+If the OS does not have the desired amount of memory available exclusively for up.time, the up.time Core service may become unstable and crash, despite starting up successfully.